telkomdev/node-cpu-stat/README.md

 ### How it works

-When you running this project on your local computer, this app will scrap and parse `stdout` from `iostat` command then feed it to your `websocket` server
+When you running this project on your local computer, this app will scrap and parse `stdout` from `iostat` command, and then feed it to your `websocket` server

 Getting started: